-Giant congenital melanocytic nevi are large pigmented disfiguring skin lesions that are present at birth and that have a significant risk of developing malignant melanoma.
+Giant congenital melanocytic nevi are large, pigmented, disfiguring skin lesions that are present at birth and that have a significant risk of developing malignant melanoma.
 In addition, these lesions result in significant psychological distress for both the patient and their family.
 These lesions occur at a rate of approximately one in 20,000 births and can involve the trunk, extremities, head, neck, and face.
 While these lesions are always present at birth, the extent of the lesions may not be initially appreciated due to changes in size, shape, and pigmentation over time.

 The risk of developing melanoma skin cancer in these lesions over time has been recorded to be in the range of 2.8 to 8.5%.